-A. Animation vs. Performance
+5.1 Animation vs. Performance

 Parallel to performance, animation has a long and rich history of animating familiar but life-less shapes and objects and imbuing them with behaviors, disposition and intent.
-Similarly to our experiments, these objects can be surprisingly simple, as demonstrated in the classic example of Chuck Jones's The Dot and the Line (1965) or John Lasseter's Luxo Jr. (1986), which features two desk lamp characters.
+Similarly to our experiments, these objects can be surprisingly simple, as demonstrated in the classic example of Chuck Jones's The Dot and the Line (1965) or John Lasseter's Luxo Jr. (1986).

 These animations are so successful because they commonly aim to anthropomorphize the object, imbuing it with a human character.
 Often, animators refer to the "personality of a character", conveyed through emotion, whereas the emotion is defined by the story.
 The 'readability' of the characters' actions relies on timing but also staging and anticipation.
-For example, "[i]n Luxo Jr., it was very important that the audience was looking in the right place at the right time" [24].
+For example, "[i]n Luxo Jr., it was very important that the audience was looking in the right place at the right time" [13].